zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### messages.commands.save `String`

-Defines the text of "Save Changes" button located in the ToolBar of the widget.
+Defines the text of "Save Changes" button located in the toolbar of the widget.

 #### Example